Idem-AI/idemAI-api/api/lexi-agentic/README.md

 ## ✨ Core Features

-*   🧠 **AI-Driven Idea to PRD:** Guides AI agents through a comprehensive process from initial idea capture, market research, and core concept definition to a detailed Product Requirements Document (PRD).
+*   🧠 **AI-Driven Idea to PRD:** Guides AI agents through a comprehensive process from initial idea capture, market research, diagrams, and brand identity, and core concept definition to a detailed Product Requirements Document (PRD).
 *   📄 **Automated Specification Generation:** AI agents update and populate technical documentation and feature specifications based on the PRD and project context.
 *   📊 **Systematic Task Breakdown:** Leverages an AI orchestrator (Roo) to decompose the PRD and technical specs into a structured hierarchy of epics, tasks, and sub-tasks, ready for implementation.
 *   🤖 **Agentic Code Generation Support:** Designed to feed detailed, validated specifications directly to AI coding agents for implementation, ensuring code aligns with requirements.